sphygmomanometer arm

 Howard Glicksman

-Dr. Howard Glicksman has been a general practitioner for over forty-five years.
-He is now a consultant who mentors physicians in the management of fluid overload, especially due to heart failure.
-He received his MD from the University of Toronto and is the author of “The Designed Body” series for Science and Culture Today.
+Dr. Howard Glicksman is a retired general practitioner who received his medical degree from the University of Toronto.
+He was a primary care physician in the office and hospital setting for almost 25 years.
+He then provided medical management in the home for terminally ill hospice patients for the rest of his career.
+He is the author of “The Designed Body” series for Science and Culture Today.
 Glicksman further develops the arguments from this series in a book co-authored with systems engineer Steve Laufmann, Your Designed Body (2022).
+He contributed to the YouTube video series Secrets of the Human Body and co-authored Your Amazing Body.

 Tags